SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 The `RunCommand()` method will take the arguments from `Environment.GetCommandLineArgs()` (as before, you can also pass them explicitly), and uses the first argument as the command name.
 If a command with that name exists, it uses `CommandLineParser` to parse the arguments for that command, and finally invokes the `ICommand.Run()` method.
 If anything goes wrong, it will either display a list of commands, or if a command has been found, the help for that command.
 The return value is the value returned from `ICommand.Run()`, or null if parsing failed, in which case we return a non-zero exit code to indicate failure.

+> If you want to customize any of these steps, there are methods like `GetCommand()` and
+> `CreateCommand()` that you can call to do this manually.

-If we run our application without arguments again (`dotnet run`), we see the following:
+If we build our application, and run it without arguments again (`./tutorial`), we see the
+following:

 ```text
 Usage: tutorial <command> [arguments]